 Read the candidate responses to our questionnaire to learn more about their positions on these issues.
 Candidate responses are ordered alphabetically by last name.

 Special note: This webpage will be updated as responses are received.
 However, we encourage candidates to submit their responses by April 15, 2025, 1 week prior to the start of early voting, to ensure that voters are able to see the responses by the start of the voting period.
+The final deadline to submit your responses to this questionnaire is Sunday, April 20 at midnight.
+Responses will not be accepted after this time.

 Disclaimer: This questionnaire was first sent to candidates with publicly available and accessible contact information.